boscoh/inmembrane/docs/inmembrane.markdown

 Lipoprotein signals are detected using LipoP (Agnieszka et al 2003), and signal sequences are detected using SignalP (Thomas et al 2011), including detection of signal peptidase cleavage sites.

-The prescence and topology of transmembrane segments in helical membrane proteins is predicted using TMHMM v2.0 (Robel et al, 2005) and/or MEMSAT3 (Jones, 2007).
+The presence and topology of transmembrane segments in helical membrane proteins is predicted using TMHMM v2.0 (Robel et al, 2005) and/or MEMSAT3 (Jones, 2007).
 Since MEMSAT3 executes a PSI-BLAST search to gather homologous sequences it is considerably slower than TMHMM, and as such is turned off by default.

 _inmembrane_ collates the results of each analysis, and using the predicted topology of the intergral membrane proteins detected, predicts potentially surface-exposed loops following the algorithm used by SurfG+ (Figure 3).
 By default, external terminal regions longer than 50 residues and external loops longer than 100 residues are considered to be potentially surface exposed.
 These values were previously experimentally derived based on membrane shaving experiements with _S. pyrogenes_ and may need modification to suit other species with different cell wall thickness (Barinov et al, 2009).